 6. Don’t focus on the when and the how much

 I often get the question of how much you can make and how big your trading account needs to be to live off your trading profits.
-When I then counter with the question how much those people are currently making as traders, it becomes obvious very fast that they are focusing on the wrong things at the right time and they are not even profitable yet.
+When I then counter with the question how much those people are currently making, it becomes obvious very fast that they are focusing on the wrong things at the right time and they are not even profitable yet.

 Tip 7: Focus on the immediate task ahead and work on your current problems.
 Small improvements over time add up.